SPFlow/SPFlow/README.md

 ### Cutset Networks (CNets)

-With SPflow we can learn both the structure and the parameters of CNets, a particular kind of SPNs with CLTs as leaf providing exact MPE inference, with:
+With SPFlow we can learn both the structure and the parameters of CNets, a particular kind of SPNs with CLTs as leaf providing exact MPE inference, with:
 ```python
 import numpy as np
 np.random.seed(123)